JSONhilder/myblog/content/blog/django-pythonanywhere.md

 So if you dont already have one, create an account with <a href="https://www.pythonanywhere.com/pricing/" target="_blank">**Pythonanywhere**</a> now if you want to follow this blog, it is completely free using the beginner account which is more than capable to host a small scale Django app!

-Since this is on <a href="https://www.djangoproject.com" target="_blank">**Django**</a> it would be useful to have a basic understanding of Django and its file system as settings, route paths and directorys of the project will be changed and if you do not know what those are it will be confusing.
+Since this is on <a href="https://www.djangoproject.com" target="_blank">**Django**</a> it would be useful to have a basic understanding of Django.
+As this guide changes some file system settings, route paths and directorys of the project  and if you do not know what those are it will be confusing.

 # Create The Database